100s of Free Human Rights Law Dissertation Topics and Titles

 Research Aim: The fundamental right to life is enshrined under the Universal Declaration of Human Rights.
 On the other hand, the death penalty seems to be against the right to life and the protection of life preservation.
 The research will assess how to strike a balance between the right to life and capital punishment.

 Research Aim: The 13th Protocol of the European Convention on Human Rights has prohibited the restoration of the United Kingdom’s death penalty since 2004.
 The research will assess if the United Kingdom should reinstate the death penalty after Brexit.
-Since the United Kingdom will leave the European Union, it will no more be a party to the convention and will be able to reinstate the death penalty.
+Since the United Kingdom will leave the European Union, it will no longer be a party to the convention and will be able to reinstate the death penalty.

 Research Aim: The research will assess if the current Freedom of Speech and the Right to hold an opinion is adequate to be used online.
 The research will demonstrate a need to reform the Universal Declaration on Human Rights for online use.